magnus-engstroem/IE500-Data-Mining/README.md

 │   │   └── results
 │   └── Ratios
 └── Trees

 ```

 - `rebalance_train_set.py` Helper function for up- and downsampling, used in a few different scripts in this repo
 - `Full_data` Unprocessed data as downloaded
-- `Selected_data` Folder containing preprocessing as well as finished data sets (`train.csv` and `test.csv`)
+- `Selected_data` Folder containing preprocessing, analysis as well as finished data sets (`train.csv` and `test.csv`)
 - `SVM` containing different tuning and evaluation scripts for SVMs
-- `Trees` tuning and evaluation scripts for Decision trees and random forests
+- `Trees` tuning and evaluation notebooks for Decision trees and random forests